-As evident from the data in Table 3 also reveal that occupation, farming experience, annual income, extension contact, market orientation, mass media exposure and credit orientation are significantly associated with the extent of adoption of Coffee growers at a 5 per cent level of significance and extension participation is also significantly associated with the extent of adoption of Coffee growers at a1 per cent level of significance.
-Other variables like age, education, family size and land holding were a non-significant association with the extent of adoption of Coffee growers.
+The data in Table 3 revealed that occupation, farming experience, annual income, extension contact, market orientation, mass media exposure and credit orientation were significantly associated with the extent of adoption of coffee growers at a 5 per cent level of significance and extension participation was also significantly associated with the extent of adoption of Coffee growers at 1 per cent level of significance.
+Other variables like age, education, family size and land holding showed non-significant association with the extent of adoption of coffee growers.

-Table 3: Association between personal, socio-economic, psychological, and communication characteristics with the extent of adoption of Coffee growers
+Table 3: Association between personal, socio-economic, psychological, and communication characteristics with the extent of adoption of coffee growers